Bricktech2000/Notes/notes/life-long-investing.md

 <https://www.askfinny.com/compare/VUG-vs-VIGAX>

+# types of bank accounts

-# types of accounts in Canada
+_the different types of bank accounts in Canada_

 ## registered accounts